anya-hichu/DeterministicPose/README.md

 # DeterministicPose

-Dalamud plugin that extends the cpose command to be deterministic by passing an index.
+Dalamud plugin that provides a deterministic cpose command.

 ## Installation